valohai/NVIDIA-MONAI-Valohai/README.md

 2. **Train Model**

    * Trains a UNet model on the preprocessed dataset
-   * Configurable number of epochs, learning rate, and batch size
+   * Configurable number of epochs, learning rate, batch size, in/out channels

 3. **Evaluate Model**

-   * Evaluates model performance on the test set using Dice Score
+   * Evaluates model performance on the test set using Dice Score, IoU
    * Generates logs and visualizations for segmentation quality

 4. **Run Inference**